 A medical mission to Haiti

-Haiti has had its fair share of bad luck, what with earthquakes and poverty making life rather difficult for inhabitants of the Caribbean nation.
-As a result, medical missions to the area are fairly common, and are often organized by the “Friends of Haiti” group.
+Medical missions to Haiti are fairly common, and are often organized by the “Friends of Haiti” group.
 On Yana’s particular medical mission, there were about 18 people involved, with 4 physician stations being set up.
 In addition to these physicians, there was also 3 dentists, 1 nurse practitioner, and a range of nurses helping out by looking after patients and performing triage duties.

 Working with the local healthcare community